 The gene factor

-Certain breeds, including Doberman Pinschers, Great Danes, Newfoundlands, St. Bernards, and Boxers are more prone to DCM.
-Some smaller breeds, like Cocker Spaniels are also predisposed.
-Researchers recently performed genome sequencing on a Doberman family and found that a mutation in a gene called titin, already associated with DCM in humans, was involved with the development disease in these dogs.
+Certain breeds, including Doberman pinschers, Great Danes, Newfoundlands, St. Bernards, and boxers are more prone to DCM.
+Some smaller breeds, like cocker spaniels are also predisposed.
+Researchers recently performed genome sequencing on a Doberman family and found that a mutation in a gene called titin, already associated with DCM in humans, was involved with the development of the disease in these dogs.

 A compound called taurine may also play a role in DCM.
 As ACVIM notes, taurine deficiency can be the cause of DCM when the disease shows up in a dog without a genetic predisposition.

 Taurine is one of 20 main amino acids, organic compounds known as the building blocks of our bodies.
 There’s a high concentration of taurine in certain tissues including the heart muscle.
-While it’s critical to bodily functioning, taurine is not considered “essential” when it comes to canine dietary standards.
-This is because, unlike some other amino acids, dogs can produce it themselves if enough of two other sulfur-containing amino acids, methionine and cysteine, are present.
+While it’s critical to bodily functioning, taurine is not “essential” when it comes to canine dietary standards—this means that, unlike some other amino acids, dogs can produce it themselves if enough of two other sulfur-containing amino acids, methionine and cysteine, are present.

 Natural sources of taurine include fish and shellfish, meat (muscle meat and organs), and dairy products like milk and eggs.
 Taurine is not found in plants, including both grains and legumes.